Cervical rib: Diagnosis

 On imaging, cervical ribs can be distinguished because their transverse processes are directed inferolaterally, whereas those of the adjacent thoracic spine are directed anterolaterally.

 Associated conditions

 The presence of a cervical rib can cause a form of thoracic outlet syndrome due to compression of the lower trunk of the brachial plexus or subclavian artery.
 These structures become encroached upon by the cervical rib and scalene muscles.

 Compression of the brachial plexus may be identified by weakness of the muscles in the hand, near the base of the thumb.
 Compression of the subclavian artery is often diagnosed by finding a positive Adson's sign on examination, where the radial pulse in the arm is lost during abduction and external rotation of the shoulder.
 A positive Adson's sign is non-specific for the presence of a cervical rib however, as many individuals without a cervical rib will have a positive test.
 Compression of the sympathetic chain may cause Horner's syndrome.

-Other animals

-Many vertebrates, especially reptiles, have cervical ribs as a normal part of their anatomy rather than a pathological condition.
-Some sauropods had exceptionally long cervical ribs; those of Mamenchisaurus hochuanensis were nearly 4 meters long.